Chropankers/CST-250_Christian_Gonzalez/README.md

-# CST-250_Christian_Gonzalez
+CST-250: Christian Gonzalez
-A place for me to store my assignments for the class Programming in C# II.
-There will be README files in each directory to categorize what each directory is and the relevant files within.
+Welcome to my GitHub repository for the course Programming in C# II.
+This repository serves as a central location to store and organize my assignments.

-Hello!
-If you are reading this, then you have reached the Github repository for me, Christian Gonzalez, and will likely either be my professor or a classmate with whom I am working.
-If not, then I guess you found something that won't be that interesting to you lol.
-Prof, welcome and I hope that my layout isn't insufficiently orderly for you, and I hope to have my README files get you through the different assignments without issue.
-Student, whoever you are, please look for the folders as they are marked, by Topic week and by Assignment, Milestone, or otherwise noted.
-There will be readmes for all root folders.
-Refer to them, and if you have trouble email me at Chropankers@gmail.com.
-I would offer my work email but I check my personal daily, so send messages there and I am far more likely to respond than elsewhere.
-Otherwise, thank you for visiting my Repo!
+Overview
+In each directory, you'll find a README.md file that provides details about the contents and purpose of the folder.
+These READMEs are designed to help you navigate through the various assignments and resources.

+Audience
+Professor: Welcome!
+I hope the layout of this repository meets your standards.
+The README files are intended to guide you smoothly through the different assignments.
+Should you have any suggestions or issues, please feel free to let me know.
+Classmates: Please refer to the folders, which are organized by Topic Week and by Assignment, Milestone, or other specific notes.
+Each root folder contains its own README for easy reference.
+Contact
+If you encounter any difficulties or have questions, feel free to email me at Chropankers@gmail.com.
+I regularly check this email, so it's the best way to reach me quickly.
+I appreciate your visit to my repository and hope you find the materials helpful!